tlongers/doccydoc/sphinx/source/incidents.rst

 **Spreadsheet column name**

+``incident:end_date``

 **Shortcode**

+``i_ed``

 **Guidance for use**

-If ``Incident: End date`` is unclear there are several ways to determine what should be used.
+If ``Incident: End Date`` is unclear there are several ways to determine what should be used.

-One option is to record the date of interview with victim as ``Incident: End date``.
-We can assume that the violation(s) ended at least the month/day of the interview - or that we at least know they occurred up to that date.
+One option is to record the date of interview with victim as ``Incident: End Date``.
+We can assume that the allegation(s) ended at least the month/day of the interview - or that we at least know they occurred up to that date.

     For example: "Abu Bakr, a former detainee in Giwa Barracks told Amnesty International that he had been forced to share a confined area with up to 400 other people [...]
 Abu Bakr who was held in Giwa barracks told Amnesty International in July 2014: “There was no toilet.
 To toilet you use a black plastic bag and when you go out you throw it… or if someone used his maybe he will give you.”
 He also explained: 'We had rice for breakfast.
 A small amount, they put it in your hand.
 You give your hand, they will put the rice, you swallow it, you go back to the cell.
 Later in the day they give you water once.
 It is in a jug and you drink and pass it to another inside the cell.
 In the evening it is rice and stew, small.
 They give it in a nylon bag.
 There is no washing, no showers.
 No sleep.
 You just sit down only, the place is very tight, just sit on your bottom.
 You can only pray in the cell where you are sitting.'"

-In this example we could record ``2014-07`` in ``Incident: End date`` because we know that at some time in July he talked to Amnesty International.
+In this example we could record ``2014-07`` in ``Incident: End Date`` because we know that at some time in July he talked to Amnesty International.

 Here's another example: